ffund/ml-notebooks/notebooks/4-neural-model-selection-hw.md

 :::

 ::: {.cell .markdown }
-## Selecting the optimal delay with K-fold CV
+## 3. Selecting the optimal delay with K-fold CV

 In the previous example, we fixed `dly=2`.
-We can now select the optimal delay using K-fold cross validation.
+We will now select the optimal delay using K-fold cross validation.

-Since we have a large number of data samples, it turns out that the optimal model order uses a very high delay.
-Using the above fitting method, the computations take too long.
-So, to simplify things, we will just pretend that we have a very limited data set.
+Since we have a large number of data samples, it will take a long time to run the K-fold CV for finding the optimal delay.
+So, to simplify things, we will just pretend that we have a very limited data set, `Xred` and `yred`.
+In this section, we'll use the reduced data set `Xred` and `yred` in place of the original `X` and `y`.

 We will compute `Xred` and `yred` by taking the first `nred=6000` samples of the data `X` and `y`.